James4Ever0/notes/Python Media Automation.md

 hands on the approach, no matter it is inspired by anyone or anything, it is time to begin, to complete the feedback loop.

 not a pipe, but a loop.

+we demonstrate the loop using fake data, then the real ones.